 Each block is 4 weeks; 13 blocks total.

-• 2 blocks pediatric cardiac anesthesia
+• 2 blocks of pediatric cardiac anesthesia (divided into four 2 week rotations)

-• 1 block pediatric critical care
+• 0.5 blocks of pediatric critical care

-• 1 block ambulatory pediatric anesthesia
+• 1 block of ambulatory pediatric anesthesia

 Research Opportunities